-Presented by SCOTT, Crosstoberfest is an annual event designed to promote the cyclocross revolution in the Wood River Valley and showcase brewers and hand-crafted beer and microbreweries from the United States and Europe.
+Crosstoberfest is an annual event that supports Road & Dirt and is designed to promote the cyclocross revolution in the Wood River Valley and showcase brewers and hand-crafted beer and microbreweries from the United States and Europe.
 The goal of the event is to create a positive economic, educational and environmental effect in our community.
-In 2012 the destination to discover beer, music and cyclocross action is Crosstoberfest at the Old Cutters development in Hailey, Idaho!
+In 2013 the destination to discover beer, music and cyclocross action is Crosstoberfest at the Old Cutters development in Hailey, Idaho!

 Up to 30 different breweries from around the world and across the country will showcase their unique libations.
 The focus of Crosstoberfest remains cyclocross racing combined with the promotion of craft beers and the brewers that create them.

 This event is the perfect opportunity for beer aficionados, beer lovers and the casual beer drinker to speak directly to the companies and brewers responsible for some of their favorite suds, in addition to offering a venue for discovering new flavors.

 Cyclocross (sometimes cyclo-cross, CX, CCX, cyclo-X or ‘cross’) is a form of bicycle racing.
 Races typically take place in the autumn and winter (the international or “World Cup” season is September–January), and consist of many laps of a short course featuring pavement, wooded trails, grass, steep hills and obstacles requiring the rider to quickly dismount and carry the bike while navigating the obstruction, then remount.
 Course length ranges from 2.5 to 3.5 km (1.5 to 2 miles).
 Races for senior categories are generally between 30 minutes and one hour, with the distance varying depending on the ground conditions.
 The sport is strongest in the traditional road cycling countries such as Belgium (and Flanders in particular), France and the Netherlands.
 It is a perfect match for a handcrafted brew tasting festival!